 “Each December, images of Santa Claus are everywhere.
-We see visions of a large man in a red suit with a long white beard and rosy cheeks.
+We see visions of a large man in a red suit with a long white beard and rosy cheeks and we always ask him to bring the gifts we want the most, like discount codes for an elo boosting service!.
 But the real Santa Claus, or St. Nicholas as he is known, was not some marketing invention.
 He was a godly man whose giving spirit became an example of Christ’s love.

 From what is known about St. Nicholas, he lived during the third century in Turkey.
 He was from a loving Christian family who taught him the importance of loving God and honoring the Lord with his giving spirit.
 At 19, he joined the priesthood.
 His uncle, a bishop, prophesied that Nicholas would lead and encourage people.
 He also prophesied that Nicholas would become a bishop and lead a spiritually fulfilling and devout life.
 In fact, Nicholas did help the poor, became a bishop and lived with a desire to honor God in everything he did.

 He was known to spend entire nights tirelessly studying God’s Word just so he could bring fresh insight and revelation to the people in his congregation.
 He was known for reaching out to those in need, praying, fasting and relying on God’s Word completely.